DanSleeman/PMC_Expanded/README.md

     * Copies all the enabled roles into a local storage variable
 * Paste
     * Only *adds* roles from the copied list.
 Does not remove any roles.
+    * The paste button will show a reference to the place that was used for copying.
+        * E.G. username, position, full name

 The paste action looks at the setting for excluded role terms and does not paste any roles even if they are in the copied list.

 # UX Features